 Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.
+Temperature monitoring has been established at monthly sampling to determine if facility contributes to impairment of St. Francis River.
 Sampling for E. coli is set at monthly per 10 CSR 20-7.015(9)(D)7.C.